Attack (2016 film): Plot

-Guru Raj the man of the masses, is a powerful businessman of Charminar Group of Companies who runs his gang as a mafia don.
-He has three sons Kaali, Gopi, and Radha Krishna "Radha" who are his backbones.
-Valli loves Radha, tries to drag him away from these issues.
+Guru Raj the man of the masses, is a powerful businessman of the Charminar Group of Companies who runs his gang as a mafia don.
+He has three sons Kaali, Gopi, and Radha Krishna "Radha" who are his backbone.
+Valli loves Radha and tries to drag him away from these issues.
 Meanwhile, Guru Raj is slaughtered by some unknown gangsters while visiting a temple.
-The incident makes severe impact on his family as it made clueless about the motive.
-Here, Kaali seeks vengeance and starts digging the matter.
+The incident had a severe impact on his family as it left them clueless about the motive.
+Here, Kaali seeks vengeance and starts digging into the matter.
 Unfortunately, he too was killed in unusual circumstances.
-Therefrom, infuriated Radha decide to eliminate the men responsible for his father and brother's death.
-Finally, he solves the murders and takes avenge.
+Therefrom, infuriated Radha decides to eliminate the men responsible for his father and brother's deaths.
+Finally, he solves the murders and takes revenge.